Permissions

 |---|---|---|

-edit_posts | View and create for authors and above. | Discovery abilities, most execution abilities, query and aggregation. |
+edit_posts | View and create, for authors and above. | Discovery abilities, most execution abilities, query and aggregation. |

 manage_options | Administrator-level access. | Stop experiment, broadcast content, export events. |